microsoft/vscode-dev-containers/script-library/README.md

 ## Testing

-The `test` sub-folder includes Debian, Alpine, and RedHat based dev containers that can be used to test the scripts.
+The `test/regression` sub-folder includes Debian, Alpine, and RedHat based dev containers that can be used to test the scripts.

 ## Contributing